 Starting July 1, 2024, L&I will receive and investigate complaints from covered medical professionals.
 The online form focuses on violations of meal and rest breaks or overtime.

-Once the online form is completed, L&I will respond generally within seven (7) business days.
+L&I will respond generally within seven (7) business days.
 The message will say an investigation is under way and what additional information is needed.
+L&I can file a Notice of Assessment for unpaid wages.

 We expect to complete investigations for meal and rest breaks within about 60 business days.
 Investigations of overtime violations will take about 90 business days.